The Maryland National Capital Park and Planning Commission

-The Maryland-National Capital Park and Planning Commission (M-NCPPC), a six-time National Recreation and Parks Association Gold Medal Award Winner, is seeking a Senior Plumber to work within Montgomery Parks.
-The department serves a diverse population of more than one million residents in Montgomery County, Maryland, and manages 421 parks on more than 37,000 acres of parkland.
+The Maryland-National Capital Park and Planning Commission (M-NCPPC), a six-time National Recreation and Parks Association Gold Medal Award Winner, is seeking a Park/General Maintenance Worker III - CDL to work within Montgomery County Department of Parks, Southern Parks Division.
+The department serves a diverse population of over one million residents in Montgomery County, Maryland, and manages 419 parks on more than 37,000 acres of parkland.
 The Department has an annual operating budget of over $100 million, a six-year Capital Improvement Program of over $180 million, and a career staff of nearly 800 employees.
-The Department of Parks, Facilities Management Division, seeks an experienced Senior Plumber to assist in resolving plumbing issues for the entire Park and Planning department in Montgomery County.
-Under general supervision, performs the full range of difficult, skilled plumbing and gas fitting work involving considerable responsibility, complexity, and variety.
-Performs installation, maintenance, modification, and repair of plumbing/gas fitting systems at Commission buildings, structures, and property.
-May direct activities of other Plumbers, Trades Trainees, and Park/General Maintenance Workers who support skilled trades workers.
-Work is checked by inspectors, Trade Shop Supervisors, and Lead Plumbers.
-Performs other duties as assigned.

 EXAMPLES OF IMPORTANT DUTIES:

-4. An equivalent combination of education and experience totaling six years.
+2. An equivalent combination of education and experience.

 About The Maryland National Capital Park and Planning Commission